 The one who died in the knife fight at the end of "MAKE UP".

 The Faceless: The Laughing Man superimposes his logo over his own face and that of people he controls.

 Faking the Dead: Part of Section 9's plan while evacuating their headquarters is to leave several prosthetic bodies laying around in the hopes that they'll be confused with those of the actual members.

-Fetish: In-canon; in Cash Eye, the leader of a bank corporation admits he has a fetish for having sex with women who have fully-prosthetic bodies.
+In Cash Eye, the leader of a bank corporation admits he has a fetish for having sex with women who have fully-prosthetic bodies.
 He'd rather do it while said bodies are running, but the women inside are inactive.

 The first episode of the first season has an elderly minister who likes swapping his brain into that of a sexy geisha whenever he gets drunk.
 Unfortunately this sets him up as a prime candidate for a Grand Theft Me when his brain's exposed.

-Firing One-Handed: Togusa does it with an assault rifle in NOT EQUAL, although it isn't shown that he hits anything either.
+Togusa does it with an assault rifle in NOT EQUAL, although it isn't shown that he hits anything either.